-Local authorities may also borrow from each other.
+Local authorities are also permitted to borrow from each other.

 Local authorities are required by the 2003 Act to determine and keep under review limits as to how much money they can afford to borrow.
 The Council's Authorised Borrowing Limit as set in the Treasury Management Strategy and its Treasury Indicators must not be exceeded.